-The application fee schedule was last revised in October 2009, effective July 1, 2010.
+The fee schedule was last revised during the October 2022 Council meeting, effective May 1, 2023.
 The assessment and RRC administrative fees were last revised in October 2015, effective July 1, 2016.
 Unless otherwise indicated, fees are not refundable.

 Fee Explanation of Fees and Charges Application Organizations sponsoring new certifying boards in a special area of podiatric medical practice are required to submit an initial application fee of \$5,000.
 The fee is 75 percent refundable if the organization withdraws its application for recognition prior to initial review by the Specialty Board Recognition Committee.
-Annual Recognition Recognized certifying boards are assessed an annual fee of \$2,500 Assessment plus \$2.50 per diplomate.
+Annual Recognition Assessment Recognized certifying boards are assessed an annual fee of \$5,000 plus \$3.00 per diplomate.
 RRC Administrative Certifying boards involved in a collaborative effort through the Residency Review Committee in the evaluation of residency programs are assessed an administrative fee above and beyond the annual recognition fee.
 The administrative assessment for each recognized certifying board is \$30,000 (\$15,000 for each RRC seat).